The best alarm clocks of 2021 - CNN Underscored

 While there are plenty of fun and helpful features of the Jall, one of the most striking aspects is its design.
 We tested the “yellow” clock, which looks like a nice pine.
 But it also comes in three other finishes (black, brown and white), all of which have a clean, almost Japandi look.
 When the clock isn’t plugged in or the display is off, it looks like a solid wooden block.
 But when switched on, the time appears in a gentle white light behind the wood.
 We can imagine one of its colors matching with nearly any interior decor.

 The Jall Wooden Digital Alarm Clock looks nice, but we didn’t name it the best alarm clock just because of its looks.
 First and foremost, the Jall is a solid alarm clock that will comfortably wake you up.
-It has a tone that isn’t so loud that it makes you jump out of bed, but also isn’t so quiet that you’ll sleep right through it.
-The alarm is also adjustable with five different volume settings so you can fine tune the beeps to ensure you roll out of bed every time.
+It has a tone that isn’t so loud that it makes you jump out of bed, but it also isn’t so quiet that you’ll sleep right through it.
+The alarm is also adjustable, with five different volume settings, so you can fine-tune the beeps to ensure you roll out of bed every time.
 And if you want to roll back into bed, you can snooze the alarm for nine minutes by pressing any of the buttons on the back.
 To turn the alarm fully off, press any button twice.

 Runner-up: DreamSky Compact Digital Alarm Clock ($18.99; amazon.com)